tackme31/SitecoreEmmetExtensions/README.md

 You can use this syntax with the `count`, `maxCount`, `seed` parameters like `{@[key|count:3|maxcount:5|seed:10]}`

 ### Field Interpolation
-To display a field value, use `{field name}` syntax in the text part.
+To display a field value, use the `{field name}` syntax in the text part.

 **Expression:**
 ```